stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-23-brazil-seeks-early-deals-on-two-stalled-.md

 The letter also acknowledged &#8220;ongoing calls for COPs reform&#8221; and said that, as COPs are moving from &#8220;a negotiation-centered to an implementation-centered era&#8221;, governments should &#8220;consider the future of the process itself&#8221; &#8211; and come up with solutions to challenges like an excessive number of agenda items and barriers that prevent the participation of smaller country delegations.

+The story was updated after publication to include a mention of &#8220;climate finance speed dating&#8221; events proposal.
 The post Brazil seeks early deals on two stalled issues at Bonn climate talks appeared first on Climate Home News.